US joins EU sanctions on Russia in show of unity

 And US commentators said the inclusion of three Germany-based entities in Tuesday's sanctions list should be seen as a warning to Berlin on getting too close to Moscow.

-The German listings were "a pebble-like diplomatic warning shot across German Chancellor Angela Merkel's bow", the Washington Examiner newspaper's editor, Hugo Gurdon, said in a column.
+The German listings were "a pebble-like diplomatic warning shot across German chancellor Angela Merkel's bow", the Washington Examiner newspaper's editor, Hugo Gurdon, said in a column.

 For its part, the UK, an important financial centre for Russian business, has also joined the US and EU measures, despite Brexit.